 Students study human development throughout the entire life span, with its implications for effective communication and ministry with individuals of various ages.
 Designed to develop a sensitivity to people and their various needs, the course provides a study of the development of individual physical, social, mental, emotional, and spiritual characteristics and their relationship to a basic understanding of a professional ministry.
-Prerequisite(s): SOC 101.
 3 credits.